Worker Manifest Reference

 Structure

-Section titled “Structure”A manifest is a JSON object with three top-level properties: bundle
+Section titled “Structure”A manifest is a JSON object with three top-level properties: bundle, identities, and userdata.

 -